-Asking how the employee is recovering and when they think they will be able to return to work is appropriate, as long as it is not persistently repeated when the employee cannot give an answer.
+Asking how the employee is recovering and when they think they will be able to return to work is appropriate, as long as you don’t repeat this questionb persistently when the employee cannot answer.

-If they are able to return, then that will give you an indication when the employee intends to do so, enabling you to prepare for their return to work by telling colleagues, preparing a desk for them or dividing workload.
+If they can return, then that will give you an indication when the employee intends to do so, enabling you to prepare for their return to work by telling colleagues, preparing a desk for them or dividing workload.
 You can also ask them if there is anything you can do to help them return to work sooner.

-If the employee has a disability you may be under an obligation to make any reasonable adjustments to help the employee overcome any disadvantages he encounters because of his disability.
+If the employee has a disability you may be under an obligation to make any reasonable adjustments to help the employee overcome any disadvantages they encounter because of their condition.